-6 Reason for Rise in Commercial Metal Roofing
+6 Reason For Rise in Commercial Metal Roofing

 Whether you need to install a new roof or your existing option requires a complete overhaul, there are a variety of materials on the market that offer durability.
-Commercial property owners are often looking for alternatives that not only protect their building but are economical and energy efficient.
+Commercial property owners are often looking for alternatives that not only protect their building but are economical and energy-efficient.
 Traditional materials involve concrete and asphalt, and while they might have a reputation for being long-lasting, metal roofing is a superior choice.
 If you’re researching options, you will have heard about metal roofing systems and how they are becoming a popular choice.
 We’ve highlighted some reasons to consider installing a metal roof on your commercial property.

 Unlike other materials you can use for your commercial roofs like asphalt, wood, tile, or cement, metal roofs offer superior protection against elements.
 For example, in case of a fire, they don’t burn or combust.
 Snow slides off the roof easily and repels water.
 Because it doesn’t absorb water so readily, you don’t have to worry about structural damage to the rest of the building.
 It survives hail storms and outperforms all other roofing materials when it comes to wind resistance.
 If you work in an area that is often affected by hurricanes, this should rank high on the deciding factors.

-Metal roofing that has both a color and finish that reflects the sun’s rays, allowing the building to stay cooler.
+Metal roofing has both a color and finish that reflects the sun’s rays, allowing the building to stay cooler.
 Any roofing material will absorb heat if applied untreated, but asphalt and cement retain more heat than its metal counterpart.
 As with most commercial building owners, keeping costs down is essential.
 Choosing to install a metal roof could help lower not only the A/C but the heating bill as well.

 The average metal roof lasts around 40 to 70 years.
 Traditionally, commercial buildings have asphalt systems in place which last up to 20 years.
 Metal as a material won’t dry out, split, crack or peel.
 This doesn’t just make it one of the most durable options on the market, with proper and regular roof maintenance, it reduces the need for replacement.